Faces of Operations Management — A New Phase of Beta

 Further, each of the universities will present two pieces of typical research: One pitch on a PhD project and one short presentation on larger research project or research line.

-At the end of the afternoon a meeting with PhD students is scheduled to talk about a Beta PhD Council.
 The event will be concluded with a dinner in a relaxed atmosphere.

 12.30 hrs Registration & welcome & 5 minute walk to conference room